BioPhoton/rxjs-schedulers/src/public-readme.md

 RxJS produces it's events internally over schedulers.
 As you already know we can parametrize our operators and observables to use other then their default scheduler.

-Here you can see the usage of a static and an instance operator.
+Here you can see the usage of static and instance operator.

 ```typescript